o3de/o3de.org/content/docs/userguide/get-speed.md

+description: ' Use the Get Speed node in the &ALYlong; &script-canvas; editor to return the speed multiplier for the time of day. '
+slug: get-speed
+title: Get Speed
+---
 # Get Speed<a name="get-speed"></a>

 Returns the current time of day speed multiplier\.
 The value is specified in conversion units of hours per second\.
 For example, a value of `1` runs through an entire time of day cycle in 24 seconds\.